cduong11/cduong11/README.md

 # Hi there! 👋

-I'm a bioinformatics researcher passionate about human genetics and its mechanisms.
+I'm a bioinformatics researcher passionate about human genetics and infectious disease mechanisms.
 I develop workflows for high-throughput sequencing data and explore innovative ways to analyse biological data.

 ## 🔬 Research Interests
 - Human Genetics